Summary of this year’s Changes

 Where a teacher is paid on the minimum of their pay range, their salary must be uplifted to the new minimum.

 Where a teacher is currently paid at the maximum of their range they may also move to the new ceiling value – subject to performance and evidence of meeting the criteria for pay progression within the school.

-For all other teachers’ schools must determine, based on evidence of performance and in accordance with their own pay policy, how to take account of the uplift to the national framework in making individual pay progression decisions.
+For all other teachers, schools must determine, based on evidence of performance and in accordance with their own pay policy the appropriate pay increase.

 Schools should ensure all pay decisions are informed by evidence of performance as provided by the appraisal process.

 Any pay recommendation / decision should only be made after the completion of the appraisal review meeting.
-This review meeting should take place no later than 31st October for teachers (31st December for the Headteacher) and any pay award should be backdated to 1st September.
+This review meeting should take place as soon as possible and any pay award should be backdated to 1st September.

 The National Pay Grant

 The DfE has also announced that the National Pay Grant for Teachers will be extended and will continue to be paid as a separate grant for the 2020-21 financial year.

 This will be calculated by applying the average percentage uplift announced for 2019 (less the 2% increase that schools should have budgeted for) to the overall annual pay bill for teachers.
 This will then be allocated based on the number of pupils in each school or academy.
 Different funding rates apply for primary, secondary schools and special schools / alternative provisions.